Back to Cool Guns

 , the SOCOM variant of which was adopted by the US special forces in the '90s.
 It was eventually superseded by the lighter, smaller and more user friendly USP Tactical, though is in service with several militaries and police forces around the world.

 - The USP Tactical was the starting weapon of Counter-Terrorist players in the Counter-Strike series until Global Offensive changed it to a P2000.
+A later patch to Global Offensive would let you replace the P2000 with a USP that comes with a removable silencer; besides the quieter firing sound they are identical except the USP had less recoil in exchange for less reserve ammunition.

 - In the Tomb Raider movie, Lara Croft's pistols of choice are a pair of the Match variant of the USP.
 They're supposed to be sporting grade accurate.